 Lavaliere / Countryman Microphone

-A wireless lavaliere is needed.
-Countryman system is preferred
+A wireless lavaliere microphone is needed.
+Countryman system preferred.

 Microphone for Introduction

 The person who introduces Neal will need a separate microphone.